ianchanning/neural-network-js/README.md

 # Mathsy definitions

-This is actually University level maths - set theory.
+This is actually University level maths - Set Theory.

 But I'll try anyway.